-The range of your hearing depends on both the pitch of the sound (high or low) and the sound’s loudness.
+The range of your hearing depends on the pitch of the sound (high or low) and the sound’s loudness.
 Pitch is measured in Hertz (Hz), and loudness is measured in decibels (dB).
 The complete human hearing range is 20 to 20,000Hz.
 Our hearing is most sensitive in the 2,000 to 5,000Hz frequency range, where most conversational sounds happen.

 What Makes Frogs So Suitable?

-Scientists researching the many puzzles of hearing in humans consider frogs as a vital source of information.
-Individual features of the frog auditory system closely resemble many vertebrate species, including our own.
+Scientists researching the many puzzles of hearing in humans consider frogs a vital source of information.
+Individual features of the frog auditory system closely resemble many vertebrate species, including ours.

 In addition, genomic sequencing of frogs has revealed they share most of the genes found in humans.
-Frogs allow scientists to evaluate their hypotheses in live embryos because frogs eggs are fertilised and develop outside the mother.
+Frogs allow scientists to evaluate their hypotheses in live embryos because frog eggs are fertilised and develop outside the mother.

 The Frog’s Cocktail Party Problem

 When multiple people speak simultaneously, understanding speech becomes challenging for humans in noisy group settings.
 This sound processing issue is known as the “cocktail party problem”.
-If you’ve ever experienced trouble hearing your friend at a party, you may know what scientists are describing.
+If you’ve ever experienced trouble hearing your friend at a party, you may understand what scientists describe.

-Most people first experience their hearing loss in the presence of background noise.
+Most people first experience hearing loss in the presence of background noise.
 What do cocktail parties have to do with frogs, you ask?
 Well, it turns out frogs have evolved their hearing senses within the context of the “cocktail party problem”.

 You’ve likely heard in nature, particularly during or after rain, frogs that have formed large and noisy social groups during their breeding seasons.
 Many different species of frogs can be present in the same habitat containing dozens to tens of thousands of individuals, much like a cocktail party of humankind, except without daiquiris.